yazinsai/php-pdo-mysql/README.md

 ## Why use this class?

 Coz it makes yo' life a whole lot easier.
+And prepared statements are about 1,000,000 times more secure than plain SQL.